 On September 11, 2001, Air Force pilot Heather “Lucky” Penney was asked to do the unthinkable

-Nineteen years ago on a sunny September day, civil aviation as we knew it changed forever.
+Twenty years ago on a sunny September day, civil aviation as we knew it changed forever.
 So, too, did the lives of all Americans, as the horrifying spectacle of airliners crashing into the World Trade Center towers and the Pentagon made it obvious the world would never be the same.

 On that day then-25-year-old Heather “Lucky” Penney was a new first lieutenant serving as a training officer with the 121st Fighter Squadron of the District of Columbia Air National Guard, based at Andrews Air Force Base outside Washington.
 The first woman to serve in her ANG unit, she flew F-16Cs on training missions in preparation for combat.
-When the 121st received word of the second Trade Center strike, and a half hour later the Pentagon was hit, it became clear the United States was under attack.
+When the 121st received word of the second Trade Center strike, and a half-hour later the Pentagon was hit, it became clear the United States was under attack.
 With news of a fourth airliner possibly headed toward Washington, Penney and her wingman, Colonel Marc “Sass” Sasseville, scramble-started their F-16s and took off to intercept it.

 Their mission was simple but sobering: Find the airliner and take it down by any means necessary.
 Since there had been no time to arm their F-16s, that essentially meant they would be flying a kamikaze mission, ramming their jets into the airliner.
 “I’m going to go for the cockpit,” Sass told her.
 “I’ll take the tail,” Lucky replied.